cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"round_robin"``
    * - loadBalancer.l7.backend
      - Enable L7 service load balancing via envoy proxy.
 The request to a k8s service, which has specific annotation e.g. service.cilium.io/lb-l7, will be forwarded to the local backend proxy to be load balanced to the service endpoints.
 Please refer to docs for supported annotations for more configuration.
 Applicable values:   - envoy: Enable L7 load balancing via envoy proxy.
-This will automatically set enable-envoy-config as well.   - disabled: Disable L7 load balancing.
+This will automatically set enable-envoy-config as well.   - disabled: Disable L7 load balancing via service annotation.
      - string
      - ``"disabled"``
    * - loadBalancer.l7.ports